signapay/processor-interview-ut/README.md

    The backend will now be accessible at `http://localhost:8000`.

 2. **Frontend Setup (React)**:
-    - Navigate to the `frontend` directory:
+    - Navigate to the `react-frontend` directory:
       ```bash
-      cd frontend
+      cd react-frontend
       ```
     - Install the required Node.js packages:
       ```bash